Magnetic fields: Impact on the rotation curve of the Galaxy: Introduction

-Recently, Ruiz-Granados et al.~(2010, 2012) claim that large-scale magnetic fields can provide enough radial confinement of the gas to explain the rising-up in the H\,{\sc i} rotation curve detected in some galaxies.
-Moreover, they argue that the shape of the H\,{\sc i} rotation curves of M31 and the Milky Way are fitted better if the contribution of the large-scale (mainly azimuthal) magnetic field is included.
-It remains unclear how these findings are compatible with rigorous upper limits based on the Virial Theorem arguments indicating that magnetic fields can hardly speed up H\,{\sc i} disks by more than $20$ km s$^{-1}$ in the outermost point of H\,{\sc i} detection (S\'anchez-Salcedo \& Reyes-Ruiz 2004).
-Since the relative importance of turbulent, magnetic and cosmic ray pressures is comparable, it is certainly not clear what is the role of the pressure by the cosmic rays and the tangled component of the magnetic field in providing support to the disk.
-In this paper, we combine different observations to explore on whether and how magnetic fields and cosmic rays can alter the gas rotation curve in the Milky Way.
+It remains unclear how these findings are compatible with rigorous upper limits based on the Virial Theorem arguments indicating that magnetic fields can hardly speed up H\,{\sc i} discs by more than $20$ km s$^{-1}$ in the outermost point of H\,{\sc i} detection (S\'anchez-Salcedo \& Reyes-Ruiz 2004).
+Since the relative importance of turbulent, magnetic and cosmic ray pressures is comparable, it is certainly not clear which is the role of the pressure by cosmic rays and the tangled component of the magnetic field in providing support to the disc.
+In this paper, we combine different observations to explore whether and how magnetic fields and cosmic rays can alter the gas rotation curve in the Milky Way.

 The paper is structured as follows.
 In Section \ref{sec:assump}, we describe the formalism, our simplifying assumptions and the basic equations.
 In Section \ref{sec:models}, we highlight the reasons why the Milky Way is an excellent target to carry out this analysis and present a range of plausible magnetic models compatible with observations.
 In Section \ref{sec:results} we calculate the expected differences between the observed rotation curve and the true gravitational circular velocity for these models.
 Conclusions are given in Section \ref{sec:conclusions}.